Mortgage Repayments: How Are They Calculated

 - Fixed-rate: Your interest rate stays fixed for a certain period – this can be as little as one year to 10 years.
 Fixed-rates are often higher than variable rates because you’re paying for the security of knowing how much you’ll have to pay each month.

-- Tracker rate: A tracker rate mortgage is a type of variable rate mortgage with an interest rate that’s tied to an external index, usually the Bank of England’s base rate.
+- Tracker rate: A tracker rate mortgage is a type of variable rate mortgage with an interest rate tied to an external index, usually the Bank of England’s base rate.

 - Interest-only mortgages: These come with the lowest monthly payments, as only the interest is due each month (capital repayments are usually optional).
 The mortgage debt itself must be paid at the end of the term using a pre-agreed repayment vehicle.

-- Part-and-part mortgage: This is a middle ground between repayment and interest only where a portion of the mortgage is dedicated to each type.
+- Part-and-part mortgage: This is a middle ground between repayment and interest only, where a portion of the mortgage is dedicated to each type.
 In other words, you will pay off some of the loan debt during the mortgage term, but the rest will remain at the end of the term.
 Try our calculator below to find out what your repayments could look like if you choose this type of mortgage.

 Part and Part Mortgage Calculator